olebole/irafdoc/doc/rv.rvidlines.rst

   </p>
   <p>
-  In addition to the single keystroke commands there are commands initiated by the key <tt>':'</tt> (colon commands).
-As with the keystroke commands there are a number of standard graphics features available beginning with <tt>":."</tt> (type
+  In addition to the single keystroke commands there are commands initiated by the key <span style="font-family: monospace;">':'</span> (colon commands).
+As with the keystroke commands there are a number of standard graphics features available beginning with <span style="font-family: monospace;">":."</span> (type
-  <tt>":.help"</tt> for these commands).
+  <span style="font-family: monospace;">":.help"</span> for these commands).
 The rvidlines colon commands allow the task
   parameter values to be listed and to be reset within the task.
 A parameter is listed by typing its name.
-The colon command <tt>":show"</tt> lists all the parameters.
-A parameter value is reset by typing the parameter name followed by the new value; for example <tt>":match 10"</tt>.
+The colon command <span style="font-family: monospace;">":show"</span> lists all the parameters.
+A parameter value is reset by typing the parameter name followed by the new value; for example <span style="font-family: monospace;">":match 10"</span>.
 Other colon commands display the feature list and velocities (:features), control reading and writing records to the database (:read and :write), and set the graph display format.
   </p>
   <p>
-  The feature identification process for an image is completed by typing <tt>'q'</tt>
+  The feature identification process for an image is completed by typing <span style="font-family: monospace;">'q'</span>
   to quit.
 Attempting to quit an image without explicitly logging the results or recording changes in the feature database produces a warning message unless the <i>autowrite</i> parameter is set.
 If this parameter is not set prompts are given asking whether to save the results to the log file and the database, otherwise the results are automatically saved.
-As an immediate exit the <tt>'I'</tt> interrupt key may be used.
+As an immediate exit the <span style="font-family: monospace;">'I'</span> interrupt key may be used.
 This does not save the feature information and may leave the graphics in a confused state.
   </p>
   <p>